rdpoor/mu/README.md

 Seconds may be more convenient since it is independent of sample rate, but how many seconds can pass and still maintain single-sample accuracy?
 An IEEE 64 bit floating point number has a mantissa of 52 bits; it can represent integers accurately up to 2^52, or 4503599627370496.
 Divided by sampling rate yields 102122440529 seconds, which is adequate for most musical compositions lasting under 3236 years...

+### passing StkFrames buffers

+Many Stk library objects are written assuming that the first sample is written into &(buffer[0]).
+In the mu world, there are many (?) cases where we'd like a library object to write into a buffer at some offset other than zero.

+SampleBuffer is a subclass of StkFrames that delegates most of the methods to an underlying StkFrames object, but adds a slice() method that specifies an offset.
+The accessor methods, [index] and (frame, channel) call the underlying StkFrames object while honoring that offset.

+It may need additional work, for example, delegating all the methods that make sense and raising an error on those that don't, but for now it's enough to get started.